Home » Puddings & Custards » How to make Crème Caramel From Scratch

 Prepare the caramel for the crème caramel

-• Pour the sugar into a small pot and place over medium-high heat.
+• Pour the sugar into a small saucepan and place over medium-high heat.
 I use heat 6 out of 9.
 Don’t stir the sugar yet.

 • When the sugar starts to melt, lower the heat to medium-low (heat 4 out of 9).